bdhom/Obsidian/SCG/TGL/BOS/Ball Origin Spotter (BOS).md

 - [x] Rename from "detection"/"zed-detection" to "Ball Origin Spotter"/"BOS" #INPROG ➕ 2023-08-04 @completed(2023-08-07T15:10:41)

 ### Jira Tasks
+- [ ] TGLBOS-28: Set up object classification in ROI #INPROG ➕ 2023-08-08
+- [x] TGLBOS-72: Create an SDK/CMake or image based solution for working on ZED Box in parallel with other developers #TODO ➕ 2023-08-10 ✅ 2023-08-18
 - [x] TGLBOS-27: Set up object detection in ROI #INPROG ➕ 2023-08-08 @completed(2023-08-08T15:00:26)
 	- Set up scanning area to cover the ROI defined in the requirements.
 The device should scan as many slices as needed to scan at full resolution without downsizing the image. [https://fullswing.atlassian.net/wiki/spaces/TGL/pages/3373269154/2.4.1+Ball+Origin+Spotter](https://fullswing.atlassian.net/wiki/spaces/TGL/pages/3373269154/2.4.1+Ball+Origin+Spotter)
-- [ ] TGLBOS-28: Set up object classification in ROI #INPROG ➕ 2023-08-08
-- [ ] TGLBOS-72: Create an SDK/CMake or image based solution for working on ZED Box in parallel with other developers #TODO ➕ 2023-08-10

 ## Notes
 ### Setup on Windows